List of states with nuclear weapons: Former Soviet republics

 In connection with their accession to the NPT, all three countries received assurances that their sovereignty, independence, and territorial integrity would be respected, as stated in the Budapest Memorandum on Security Assurances.
-This agreement has been violated by Russia since the Russo-Ukrainian War began in 2014, during which Russia annexed Crimea, occupied Eastern Ukraine, and in 2022, invaded the remainder of the country with no direct response.
+These assurances have been flouted by Russia since the Russo-Ukrainian War began in 2014, during which Russia claimed to annex Crimea, occupied Eastern Ukraine, and in 2022, launched a full-scale invasion, with limited responses by the other signatories.

 Stationed countries

-Up until the 1990s the U.S. had stationed nuclear weapons outside of its territories and sharing countries.
+Up until the 1990s the US had stationed nuclear weapons outside of its territories and sharing countries.

 South Korea

+Philippines

+During the Cold War, specifically during the presidency of Ferdinand Marcos from 1965 to 1986, American nuclear warheads were secretly stockpiled in the Philippines.

 Taiwan

-Taiwan was developing capacities to construct nuclear weapons up until the 1970s.
-During that time the United States stationed some of their arsenal in Taiwan.
+Taiwan was developing capacities to construct nuclear weapons up until 1988.
+Before 1974, the United States stationed some of its arsenal in Taiwan.

 Japan

-After World War II the U.S. had nuclear weapons stationed in Japan until the 1970s.
+After World War II the US had nuclear weapons stationed in Japan until the 1970s.

+Canada

+The US stationed nuclear weapons at CFB Goose Bay in Labrador between 1964 and 1984.

+Greece

+The US stationed nuclear weapons in Greece until they were removed in 2001.